-- improve productivity and enhance long-term competitiveness of regional Victoria through innovation and a transition to new growth opportunities
+- Improve productivity and enhance long-term competitiveness of Regional Victoria through innovation and transition to new growth opportunities.

-- create the conditions for business growth by enhancing work force skills, providing enabling economic infrastructure and facilitating expansion into new markets
+- Create the conditions for business growth by enhancing workforce skills, providing enabling economic infrastructure and facilitation expansion into new markets.

-- improve the liveability of our cities, centres and towns to attract and retain families and young people to live and work
+- Improve the livability of our cities, centres and towns to attract and retain families and young people to live and work.

-- providing better infrastructure, facilities and services in rural and regional Victoria
+- to provide better infrastructure, facilities and services in rural and regional Victoria.

-- strengthening the economic, social and environmental base of communities in rural and regional Victoria
+- to strengthen the economic, social and environmental bases of communities in rural and regional Victoria.

-- creating jobs and improving career opportunities in rural and regional Victoria
+- to create jobs and improve career opportunities in rural and regional Victoria.

-- supporting the development and planning of local projects in rural and regional Victoria.
+- to support the development and planning of local projects in rural and regional Victoria.

 - Regional Infrastructure Fund